myitcv/go/README.md

 2. The existence of a `_vendor` directory in a directory `d2` causes `d2/_vendor` to be prepended to `GOPATH`.
 This is evaluated for each directory `d2` on the path from `d1` (or `/` if `d1` did not exist) towards `$PWD`.

-The algorithm is relatively simple; `main.go` should be relatively understandable therefore.
+The algorithm is relatively simple; `myitcv.io/go/updateenv`'s `init` should be relatively understandable therefore.

 ### Usage